-If there were championship belts for winning mayoral elections, former professional wrestler Glenn Jacobs would be wearing one.
+If there were championship belts for winning mayoral elections, professional wrestler Glenn Jacobs would be wearing one.

-The former WWE superstar, known as Kane, has won the race for mayor in Tennessee’s third-largest county.
+The WWE superstar, known as Kane, has won the race for mayor in Tennessee’s third-largest county.
 Jacobs handily defeated Democrat Linda Haney, with most of the votes counted in Knox County on Thursday, according to unofficial returns.

 Haney, who ran small businesses with her husband before retiring, was considered an underdog in the deep-red county.

 At his watch party, Jacobs, a Republican, claimed his victory while reminding his constituents that when he first announced his bid for mayor, he was greeted with "pretty resounding laughter" from some politicians, according to the Knoxville News Sentinel.

 "But this professional wrestler got into a no-holds-barred, last-man-standing match, and when the bell rung, he was victorious," he told attendees at his watch party, according to the paper.
 "We were victorious."

 The former champ, who has spent roughly 20 years in professional wrestling and won several world titles, ran a campaign focused on keeping taxes low, while prioritizing quality education, job creation, improved infrastructure and limited government.

 “People are sick and tired of career politicians, and we have seen that at the highest level,” Jacobs told Fox News in May.

 “People are sick and tired of career politicians, and we have seen that at the highest level.”